jichangyoon/SAMUAPP/replit.md

   ✅ My Votes section now correctly displays all 38 vote history entries with proper meme details ✅ Users can now view vote history across all contests (current and archived) with clickable meme details

+- July 13, 2025.
+FIXED MAIN PAGE API BUG - Resolved issue where all memes were showing on main page instead of current contest only:
+  ✅ Changed main page API from `/api/memes/all` to `/api/memes` (current contest only) ✅ Fixed cache invalidation to use correct API endpoints ✅ Cleaned up unnecessary code and optimized cache management ✅ Main page now correctly shows "No active contest" message when no active contest exists ✅ Performance optimized with simplified data fetching and reduced API calls

+- July 13, 2025.
+COMPREHENSIVE DATABASE CLEANUP - Cleared all archive data for fresh start:
+  ✅ Deleted 19 archived contests from database
+  ✅ Removed 39 archived memes and 50 related votes
+  ✅ Cleaned up attached_assets folder removing all temporary files ✅ Archive section now shows clean slate for new contest cycles

 ## CHECKPOINT - June 30, 2025
 ```
 🔄 ROLLBACK POINT CREATED - Current stable state: